 Drawbacks

-The biggest drawback is that sometimes, it’s difficult to judge the quality of the product your purchase.
+The biggest drawback is that sometimes, judging the quality of the product you purchase is difficult.

 Because the cannabis industry is relatively new, there are no regulations about concentrate products, so you’ll definitely find that some are of lower quality than others.